 The Wonders of Wildlife's emphasis on natural history education and conservation will be integrated throughout the display with state-of-the-art presentations in photography, film, and public storytelling, including a seated theater for videos and other Nature’s Best® film projects.
 In their first year of operation, this inspiring institution in Springfield, Missouri, welcomed 1.6 million visitors who are all uniquely interested in outdoor activities.

 Our goal is to introduce creative perspectives for enjoying nature and inspiring the sharing of that experience through the lens of a camera.
 This will be our largest and most highly-attended exhibition yet, providing a vivid example of the Awards platform moving forward and the new audiences it will reach.
-Final preparations are underway for the hall to open late 2019 or early 2020, featuring the 2019 NBP Awards winners as well as the Grand Prize winners from our past 24 years.
+Final preparations are underway for the hall to open early 2020, featuring the 2019 NBP Awards winners as well as the Grand Prize winners from our past 24 years.
 Please stay tuned for opening details as the construction is completed.

-As we grow our Awards exhibition platform, you are invited join us on this incredible visual journey from the wild to the eyes of the world.
+As we grow our Awards exhibition platform, you are invited to join us on this incredible visual journey from the wild to the eyes of the world.
 Your interest, photo submissions, and ongoing support have truly made a difference in the public's global appreciation of nature and the important motivation to conserve it.

 I welcome your questions and value your support as Nature's Best Photography continues to reach the highest levels of quality in publications, exhibitions, multi-media presentations, and nature education.
 Our history is a rich and exciting as the future and we look forward to working with all of you to reveal a unique celebration of your dedicated work in the field.